3″ DualSport XP Suspension System for 2013-2018 Ram 2500 & 3500 HD

 This was the inspiration behind our original DualSport SC Suspension System, to offer customers the ultimate “real world” suspension – one that allows greater performance off-road, while also improving driver comfort and vehicle handling characteristics on the road and maintaining the factory load carrying capacity.

-The AEV DualSport XP Suspension System for 2013-2018 Ram 2500 & 3500 HD takes that same concept and elevates it to the next level by giving customers an even broader spectrum of dampening performance for better performance, more control and improved consistency at higher speeds and over rough terrain.
+The AEV 3-inch DualSport XP Suspension Lift Kit for 2013-2018 Ram 2500 & 3500 HD takes that same concept and elevates it to the next level by giving customers an even broader spectrum of dampening performance for better performance, more control and improved consistency at higher speeds and over rough terrain.
 This is the perfect suspension for HD Ram owners who take adventure travel seriously!